Dr Sarah Jarvis – GP, expert in child health issues and a medical adviser to Drinkaware

 “Drinking alcohol during childhood can have a serious effect on a child’s development, causing a range of health and social problems.
-Drinkaware’s new research suggests a strong link between the frequency of young people’s underage drinking and their exposure to drinking at home.
+Drinkaware’s research suggests a strong link between the frequency of young people’s underage drinking and their exposure to drinking at home.
 So it’s clear that parents play a crucial role in making sure their children develop a healthy relationship with alcohol.”

-“Evidence shows that young people who start drinking at an early age drink more, and more frequently, than those who delay their first alcoholic drink, so it is important that parents try to delay their child’s first drink as much as they can.”
+“Evidence shows that young people who start drinking at an early age drink more, and more frequently, than those who delay their first alcoholic drink, so it is important that parents try to delay their child’s first drink as much as they can.

 “Experts advise that parents shouldn’t try to de-mystify alcohol by allowing children to try it, especially around special occasions like Christmas.
 Instead, they can talk openly and honestly about alcohol with their children, highlighting the effect excessive drinking can have on your health.